 Our intention is that all students, irrespective of their background or the challenges they face, will have a better chance of success than if they attended any other school in the Borough.
 This starts with having high aspirations for all our students and a culture of 'advantaging the disadvantaged', including those who are already high attainers, across our 5 core curriculums.
 School matters for everyone, but it particularly matters to our disadvantaged students, and we understand that our students are not at risk of underachievement simply because they are disadvantaged, but it is instead the direct impact of socio-economic disadvantage on their learning over time.
-Consistently high achievement across a challenging, equitable curriculum is essential therefore if we are to prepare them for further education and better career opportunities.
+The 2021 Deaton Review of Inequalities carried out for the Institute of Fiscal Studies concluded that disadvantaged students "Start school behind their better-off peers, and the education system isn't succeeding in closing these gaps."
+Creating high achievement across a challenging, equitable curriculum is essential therefore if we are to prepare them for further education and better career opportunities.
 Students are entitled to have the best expected of them, regardless of their background or situation.

 The primary focus of our pupil premium strategy is to make the biggest difference to our students in our classrooms.
-An excellent curriculum with a relentless focus on excellent and inclusive teaching and learning is at the heart of our approach.
-Our teachers are subject experts, and we seek to base our provision on research, both national and local including the EEF Teacher Toolkit and the Sutton Trust to ensure that they pass on their knowledge to students in the most direct and effective ways.
+A knowledge-rich curriculum with a relentless focus on excellent and inclusive teaching and learning is at the heart of our approach.
+We aim for all our teachers to be subject experts, and we seek to base our training provision on research, both national and local including the EEF Teacher Toolkit and the Sutton Trust to ensure that they pass on their knowledge to students in the most direct and effective ways.
 Teachers plan and deliver high quality, challenging lessons and respond to the academic needs of our students ensuring that powerful knowledge is learnt, remembered, and supports every child to achieve their fullest potential.

-We create a culture that teaches to the top, yet says it is OK to get things wrong in our classrooms.
+We have a culture that teaches to the top, yet says it is OK to get things wrong in our classrooms.
 We do not place differentiated ceilings on anyone, and students are challenged to take risks and to participate rather than passively make their way through a lesson.
 Staff are vigilant and monitor for students who are passive.
 In the context of an all-girls school these factors are key.

 The professional development of all our staff is essential in continuing to improve both the effectiveness of teaching and learning and the pastoral care at our school.
 Our professional development is directly linked to our whole school priorities, which are always aimed at advantaging the disadvantaged and to improve the learning of all students.
-We use assessment not assumption, and we have moved away from being 'label-led', to a more 'learning-led' approach.
+We use assessment not assumption, and we have moved away from being 'label-led', to a more 'learning-led' approach where our curriculum biases have been reflected upon and acknowledged in our schemes of work and workbooks.
 The causes and consequences of disadvantage affect all students and as such our pastoral intervention is bespoke and targeted.
 Using rigorous formative and summative assessment we can identify forensically and correlate how disadvantage has impacted on each individual student and their learning.